francjerez/flag/README.md

 $ sudo -H pip3 install hidapi
 ```

-Now you are ready to deploy the three components of this repository (the user agent, the Python script and the logout hook):
+To deploy the three components of this repository (the user agent, the Python script and the logout hook):

 ```
 $ sudo -H ./install.sh